-Austin, TX Local 975
+- Austin, TX Local 975

-Calgary, AB Local 255
+- Calgary, AB Local 255

-Charlotte, NC Local 660
+- Charlotte, NC Local 660

-Fairfax, VA Local 2068
+- Fairfax, VA Local 2068

-Indianapolis, IN Local 416
+- Indianapolis, IN Local 416

-Los Angeles County, CA Local 1014
+- Los Angeles County, CA Local 1014

-Metro Dade, FL Local 1403
+- Metro Dade, FL Local 1403

-New York City, NY Local 94 and Local 854
+- New York City, NY Local 94 and Local 854

-Phoenix, AZ Local 493
+- Phoenix, AZ Local 493

-Seattle, WA Local 27
+- Seattle, WA Local 27

-- Overcome the historic fire service punitive mentality of physical fitness and wellness issues;
+- Overcome the historic fire service punitive mentality of physical fitness and wellness issues

-- Move beyond negative timed, task-based performance testing to progressive wellness improvement;
+- Move beyond negative timed, task-based performance testing to progressive wellness improvement

-Fire fighters must continue to respond to emergency incidents that require extreme physical output and often result in physiological and psychological outcomes.
-Such situations, over time, can and do effect the overall wellness of the fire fighting and emergency response system.
-Tomorrow’s fire service requires that we face our destiny of keeping our fire fighters fit today.
-The ultimate goal of the Fire Service Joint Labor Management Wellness/Fitness Initiative is to improve the quality of life for all fire fighters.
-The project seeks to prove the value of investing wellness resources over time to maintain a fit, healthy, and capable fire fighter throughout his/her 25-30+ year career and beyond.
-An effective program should realize significant cost savings in lost work time, workers compensation and disability.
+Fire fighters must continue to respond to emergency incidents that require extreme physical output and often result in challenging physiological and psychological outcomes.
+Such situations, over time, can and do affect the overall wellness of the fire fighting and emergency response system.
+Tomorrow’s fire service requires that we keep our fire fighters fit today.
+The ultimate goal of the Fire Service Joint Labor Management Wellness-Fitness Initiative is to improve the quality of life for all fire fighters.
+This system proves the value of investing wellness resources over time to maintain a fit, healthy, and capable fire fighter throughout his/her 25-30+ year career and beyond.
+An effective program should realize significant cost savings in lost work time, workers’ compensation, and disability.

-The Process: The first phase of this comprehensive project on physical fitness and wellness issues involved the creation of a network of selected geographically diverse fire departments with excellent union/management relations.
-Each selected fire department is represented by the fire chief and the IAFF local union president, with invitations extended to the department physician, physiologist, and/or fitness coordinator.
-A commitment assuring full union/management cooperation on this issue has been received from each department and each department has committed to making a concerted effort towards implementing the Task Force project.
+The first phase of this comprehensive system involved the creation of a network of selected geographically diverse fire departments with excellent union/management relations.
+Each selected fire department is represented by the fire chief and the IAFF local union president, with additional expertise often provided by the department physician, physiologist, and/or fitness coordinator.
+A commitment to assuring full union/management cooperation has been received from each department that committed to implementing the Task Force project.

-The second phase entailed the development of a complete physical fitness/wellness program.
-Through data collection and analysis, the participating departments will create valid baseline data suitable for fire service wide comparisons.
-The final phase was the formation of a comprehensive program for distribution to the fire service.
+The second phase entailed the development of thorough, holistic wellness programs that fit into the WFI system.
+Through data collection and analysis, the participating departments created valid baseline data suitable for fire service wide comparisons.
+The final phase was the creation of a comprehensive system for distribution to the fire service.

 The program must address the following key points:

-- Confidentiality of behavioral, medical and fitness evaluations;
+- Confidential behavioral, medical, and fitness evaluations

-– behavioral health
+- Behavioral health